mimik-ai/mimik-ai-developer-guide/readme.md

 * A mimik developer's account, which you create on the [Getting Started page of the mimik Developer Portal](https://console.mimik.com/create_account).
 (See the following figure.)
 ![Create Account](./images/create-account-01.png)
 * A general understanding of mimik technology because mimik ai is an extension.
 The following links refer to entries in the [mimik Developer Documentation](https://devdocs.mimik.com/) that describe the basics of mimik.
-  * [Introduction to edgeEngine](https://devdocs.mimik.com/introduction): Introduces a developer to the 3 essential components of mimik technology: the mim OE Runtime, the hybrid edgeCloud, and the edge Service Mesh.
+  * [Introduction to mim OE](https://devdocs.mimik.com/introduction): Introduces a developer to the three essential components of mimik technology: mim OE, the hybrid edgeCloud, and the edge Service Mesh.
   * [Key Concepts](https://devdocs.mimik.com/key-concepts): Describes the key concepts a developer needs to understand to work effectively with mim OE.
 .

 In addition to understanding the basics of mimik technology, a developer needs to understand the nature of large language models (LLM) and how they respond to prompts and queries submitted by end-users.
-LLMs are important part of mimOE.ai
+LLMs are important part of mimik ai.

 # Getting Started